3 Ways Baby Boomers are Setting Themselves Up for Retirement Disaster

 1. Their work plans aren’t realistic

-2. They’re anticipating over-relying on Social Security
+2. They’re planning to over-rely on Social Security

 When you claim social security mattters!